LouieNotHere/osudroid-rx/README.md

 A custom osu!droid build specifically built for relax players out there.

+**!!
+THIS IS A FORK OF THE ORIGINAL ONE BECAUSE THE ACCOUNT REMAINED INACTIVE AS THE DEVICE WAS STOLEN SINCE APRIL 1, 2024 !!**

 ## All about osu!droid
 osu!droid is a free-to-play circle clicking rhythm game for Android devices, which was inspired by osu!.
 It was a game that was hatched many years ago by the [osu!](https://osu.ppy.sh/home) community.
 This project is now being developed by a small group of fans and also with the help of foreign friends.